-Creating fashion from recycled materials is a creative exercise that our favorite designers have explored, from Brazil’s Renaldo Fraga, and Paco Rabanne to Green handbag designers.
-Earlier this Spring, the art of 'trashion' (trash + fashion) was the theme of 'Project Refuge: A Couture Fashion Show Using Trash'.
-Celebrating the 75th anniversary of the J.N.
-"Ding" Darling National Wildlife Refuge in Sanibel Island, Florida, the show was a lighthearted fundraiser that also educated the public on the more serious issue of how trash impacts the environment of the refuge.
+A "trashion" show is where designers create fashion from trash.
+Making clothing from up-cycled throw away items, is a fun, creative exercise in design.
+It also promotes awareness of sustainability and waste reduction, so it's the perfect theme for a fundraising vehicle.
+'Project Refuge: A Couture Fashion Show Using Trash' was the celebration of the 75th anniversary of the J.N.
+"Ding" Darling National Wildlife Refuge in Sanibel Island, Florida.
+A lighthearted fundraiser that also educated the public on the more serious issue of how trash impacts the environment of the refuge.
 “Ding” Darling Wildlife Society-Friends of the Refuge (DDWS) Executive Director Birgie Miller tells us more in this interview.

 Project Refuge Fundraiser, all images, Scott McPhee/DDWS

 Escama: How did you come up with the idea for an upcycled fashion show & luncheon as your fundraiser?
 Do you have fashion designers on the committee?

 Birgie: No designers on the committee, just creative people with a passion for educating the public on the excess of trash and what it does to our environment and to our lives in general.
 The mission of the Refuge and Society is to educate and inspire, and the committee had seen other communities around the country do similar shows and we decided to do one ourselves.

 Winning designs from the Couture Fashion Show Using Trash